Will-ALVIDI/cppStartingKit/README.md

 * In `System variables` scroll down until you find `path`.
 * Then click edit.

 This will give you a list of folders useful for your system to work.
 Be really vigilant with the content inside this field.
-I recommend you to copy paste it first(`Ctrl + A`, `Ctrl + C` to copy the entire line then `Ctrl + V` to paste) in a safe document to be able to access it or bring it back to his default state if necessary.
+I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C` to copy what is selected then `Ctrl + V` to paste) in a safe document to be able to access it or bring it back to his default state if necessary.

-If you followed this guide from the beginning you have to add at the end of this line a semi colon `;` directly followed by `C:/MinGW/x64/mingw64/bin`.
+If you followed this guide from the beginning you have to add at the end of this line, inside the field, a semi colon `;` directly followed by `C:/MinGW/x64/mingw64/bin`.

 * Then log off or restart your computer to apply the changes.